Machine learning for physical sciences

 Figure 2: CNN classification of atmospheric rivers

 Sample images of atmospheric rivers correctly classified (true positive) by our deep CNN model.
-Figure shows total column water vapor (color map) and land sea boundary (solid line).
+Figure shows total column water vapor (colour map) and land sea boundary (solid line).
 Y. Liu et al. (2016)

 1 Data-informed inference for physical systems